vercel/next.js/docs/basic-features/pages.md

 Importantly, Next.js lets you **choose** which pre-rendering form you'd like to use for each page.
 You can create a "hybrid" Next.js app by using Static Generation for most pages and using Server-side Rendering for others.

-Finally, you can always use **Client-side Rendering** along with Static Generation or Server-side Rendering.
+You can also use **Client-side Rendering** along with Static Generation or Server-side Rendering.
 That means some parts of a page can be rendered entirely by client side JavaScript.
 To learn more, take a look at the [Data Fetching](/docs/basic-features/data-fetching.md#fetching-data-on-the-client-side) documentation.

 ## Static Generation (Recommended)